 .ok file appeared).
 Fragment-based writes make it so that reads simply see the logical view of the array without the new (incomplete) fragment.
 This multiple writers / multiple readers concurrency model of TileDB is more powerful than competing approaches, such as HDF5’s single writer / multiple readers (SWMR) model.
 This feature comes with a more relaxed consistency model, which is described in the Consistency section.

-Consolidation can be performed in the background in parallel with other reads and writes.
-Consolidation is performed independently of reads and writes.
+Consolidation can be performed in the background in parallel with and independently of other reads and writes.
 The new fragment that is being created is not visible to reads before consolidation is completed.

 TileDB locks the array upon vacuuming to prevent the above.
 This is achieved via mutexes in multi-threading, and file locking in multi-processing (for those storage backends that support it).

-Particular care must be taken when consolidating arrays on AWS S3 and HDFS.
-Without filelocking TileDB has no way to prevent consolidation from deleting the old consolidated fragments.
+Particular care must be taken when vacuuming arrays on AWS S3 and HDFS.
+Without filelocking TileDB has no way to prevent vacuuming from deleting the old consolidated fragments.
 If another process is reading those fragments while consolidation is deleting them, the reading process is likely to error out or crash.

 Array creation (i.e., storing the array schema on persistent storage) is not thread-/process-safe.
 We do not expect a practical scenario where multiple threads/processes attempt to create the same array in parallel.
 We suggest that only one thread/process creates the array, before multiple threads/processes start working concurrently for writes and reads.